security-force-monitor/research-handbook/source/locations.rst

 **Guidance on use**

-Locations are a combination of metadata entered by hand, and other data obtained through use of automation.
+Locations are a combination of metadata entered by hand and other data obtained through use of automation tools.
 Locations are also derived from different data sources that may describe geographic objects in a variety of ways.
 The value in ``location:name`` is to be taken directly from the geospatial data source.
-For example, if a location is derived from Open Street Map, we taken the value from OSM's ``name`` field and place it in ``location:name``.
-Along with ``location:id`` and ``location:geo_type``, ``location:name`` is needed to identify the object within the geospatial data source.
-Where a location is arbitrarily defined, or is derived from a data source that does not provide a name, the Staff Researcher can provide one.
+For example, if a Location is derived from OpenStreetMap, we take the value from OSM's ``name`` field and place it in ``location:name``.
+Along with ``location:id`` and ``location:geo_type``, ``location:name`` is needed in order for automation tools toidentify the object within the geospatial data source.
+Where a Location is arbitrarily-defined, or is derived from a data source that does not provide a name, the Staff Researcher can provide one.

 Location: Object Identifier
 ---------------------------

 **Description**

-The identifier for the location as specified in the source of geospatial information from which it is taken.
+The identifier for the Location as specified in the source of geospatial information from which it is taken.

 **Type of field**